RafaelBroseghini/site/content/posts/pi.md

 Using the structure at [homelab/k8s](https://github.com/rafaelbroseghini/homelab/k8s) allows me to manage a lightweight k3s cluster in my Raspberry Pi 5 with almost no manual intervention needed!

-Feel free to clone/fork the repo and suggest any changes! :)
+Feel free to clone the repo and play with it! :)